BSoooD/HTTPS-File-Server/README.md

 A simple HTTPS file server with Argon2id password hashing, optional Cloudflared tunnel, self-signed ECC certs, fail2ban (3 attempts, 5 min ip ban) and ability to serve a chosen directory.

-Usage:
+# Usage:
 `--cloudflare` - enable the Cloudflared tunnel.
 `--port PORT` - choose a different port (default is 8443) `--dir DIR` - choose a different directory to serve (default is current directory)

 Example:
-`.\https-file-server.exe --cloudflare --dir "C:\Users" --port 6432` - serves C:\Users on port 6432 with Cloudflared tunnel.
+`https-file-server.exe --cloudflare --dir "C:\Users" --port 6432` - serves C:\Users on port 6432 with Cloudflared tunnel.

 The binaries are packed with PyInstaller.

+All of the files (like certs and the password hash) will be stored in %USERPRROFILE%\BSoDs-HTTPS-FS.